 One of the BEST parts of any new project, is color selection!
 With an endless rainbow of colors at our disposal it can become quite overwhelming.
 Especially when needing to pair two or more colors together.
-So… where do you even start?
+So… where do you even start when it comes to combining yarn colors?

 But let’s get back on topic.
-We are here to talk about color schemes for your next crochet or knit project, right?
+We are here to talk about combining yarn colors for your next crochet or knit project, right?

 Well, there are four basic types of color schemes that you can choose from.
 The first is an Analogous Color Scheme.
 For this you need one main color paired with 2 colors directly beside it on the color wheel.
 Here I have a pretty spring green paired with a soft blue and tan.
 This is NOT a high contrast pairing.
 Instead, it’s soft and subdued.
 I like to think of Autumn.
 Red, Yellow, Orange, Rust, all colors that go well together.
 Very soothing.